 For the measurements of BAM and metolachlor in the split/split-less injection mode, the GC method for BAM and metolachlor started at 80 °C, and then increased to a final temperature of 280 °C at a ramp rate of 15 °C/min, after which the temperature was held for 7 min.
 A constant flow rate of 1.4 mL/min was maintained during the measurement.
-The method of on-column injection was adapted from Ehrl et al.4 The GC oven started at 35 °C, was held for 30 s, and then increased to 80 °C at a ramp rate of 5 °C/min to allow a complete solvent evaporation and compound transfer from the retention gap to the analytical column.
+The method of oncolumn injection was adapted from Ehrl et al.4 The GC oven started at 35 °C, was held for 30 s, and then increased to 80 °C at a ramp rate of 5 °C/min to allow a complete solvent evaporation and compound transfer from the retention gap to the analytical column.
 Then the temperature increased from 80 °C to 280 °C at a ramp rate of 15 °C/min.
-The method in the Optic 3 started at an initial temperature of 40 °C, which was held for 300 s and then increased to 1.4 mL/min within 2 min.
+The method in the Optic 3 started at an initial temperature of 40 °C, which was held for 300 s and then increased to 250 °C at a ramp rate of 2 °C/s.
+The column flow rate started from 0.3 mL/min, which was held for 120 s and then increased to 1.4 mL/min within 2 min.
 Thus, a stable flow rate of 1.4 mL/min was established before the GC temperature program started.